daudix/daudix.one/content/blog/website-rewrite-in-zola/index.md

 - CRT style is now used for ASCII, replacing the old "gradient from opaque to transparent"
 - Header 1 style is now different from other headers; it's big, **bold**, and has purple dot at the end
 - Code blocks now use Solarized syntax highlighting theme instead of GitHub one, it changes from light to dark variant depending on current color scheme
-- JetBrains Mono font is now used for code blocks instead of system one
+- Source Code Pro font is now used for code blocks instead of system one
 - New, animated 404 image
 - Tags are now displayed alongside the date, both in the post list and in the post itself
 - Posts now can be filtered by a tag, so e.g you can only filter posts containing the `Devlog` tag